Most Effective Products

 Cudweed Control: How To Get Rid of Cudweed

 This page is a general cudweed control guide.
 Using the products and methods suggested, you will get control of cudweed.
-Follow this guide and use the recommended products, and we guarantee 100% control of cudweed.
+Follow this guide and use the recommended products; we guarantee 100% control of cudweed.

-There are many different types of cudweed that can be found in North and South America.
+Cudweed is found in North and South America in many different types.
 Depending on its type, cudweed can be either an annual or biennial weed.
-This weed is often found growing in warmer climates and some tropical regions.
+It is often found growing in warmer climates and some tropical regions.

 Cudweed is easily identified by its flat, shiny green leaves.
-The glossiness of the leaves actually helps in its resistance to herbicides, which makes it very difficult to control.
+The glossiness of the leaves actually helps it resist herbicides, making it very difficult to control.

 If you want to get rid of cudweed in your lawn, follow our DIY guide for product suggestions and methods for a quick and effective treatment.